U.N. urges Lebanon to form government of 'competence', banks close

 While some payments had been processed since banks reopened, he added: “The trend is negative, it is decreasing”.

-In a televised news conference, central bank governor Riad Salameh said on Monday capital controls were not on the table and there would be no haircut - or value-reduction - on deposits.
+At a news conference, central bank governor Riad Salameh said on Monday capital controls were not on the table and there would be no haircut - or value-reduction - on deposits.

 Schools were also closed on Tuesday, a decision the education minister announced because of calls for a wider strike and out of respect for “students’ right to express their views”.